 The THC U.S. Plan, (the "Plan"), currently has a target asset allocation of 65% equity and 35% fixed income.
 The equity portion of the Plan is invested in one passively managed S&P 500 index fund, one passively managed U.S. small/midcap fund, one actively managed international fund and one actively managed emerging markets fund.
 The fixed income portion of the Plan is actively managed by professional investment managers and is benchmarked to the Barclays Long Govt./Credit Index.
-The Plan assumes a 7.2% rate of return on assets, which represents the expected long-term annual weighted-average return for the Plan in total.
+The Plan assumes a 7.6% rate of return on assets, which represents the expected long-term annual weighted-average return for the Plan in total.

-The fair value measurements of the Plan assets are based upon significant observable inputs (Level 2) that reflect quoted prices for similar assets or liabilities in active markets.
+The fair value measurements of the Plan assets are based upon significant observable inputs (Level 2) and relate to common collective trusts and other pooled investment vehicles.
 The following represents the Company's portion of total allocated pension plan assets from THC (in millions):